djosephsen/skinnywhale/README.md

 <copy the container ID you just created eg..
 8efbc5497abb>
 ```

-## step 3. isolate the runtime layer you just added
+## step 3. use skinnywhale to isolate the stuff you just added

 ```
 skinnywhale 8efbc5497abb